 I shot the Minneapolis offices of the Olson ad agency for Gensler using an experienced, full-time assistant (colleague and collaborator Pete VonDeLinde), as they required.
 This was a three-day shoot, averaging 14 hours per day, yielding sixty-five finished images.
 Gensler had two representatives on site for most of that shoot.
 My rate for an assistant, when required, varies, depending on circumstances and skills required.

-I generally use supplemental lighting on residential interiors.
-However, in my experience, I’ve observed that most commercial and institutional interiors do not require supplemental lighting.
-It becomes a question of the dynamic contrast range in the scene, which if too severe would warrant the use of some type of supplemental lighting, corresponding in color temperature to the predominant lighting in the space.
-An experienced assistant would be capable of managing any supplemental lighting, as required.
+I often add lighting on residential interiors.
+However, in my experience, the environmental lighting in most commercial and institutional interiors is such that they do not usually require supplemental lighting.
+It’s a question of the dynamic contrast range in the scene.
+If too severe, some type of supplemental lighting or multiple-exposure image compositing is required.